CSWasaff/project_report/README.md

 ## Requirements

-- Follow the guidance in Chapter 16, _Report Writing_, of IR3e when you write
+- Follow the guidance in Chapter 16, _Report Writing_, of IR3e when you write your report.
-  your report.
-- Your report should be at least 3 pages, but no longer than 6 pages, excluding appendices.
+- Your report should be at least 5 pages, but no longer than 8 pages, excluding appendices.
-- The report can be written in either Markdown or using a Word Document.
-Either will be submitted via this repository.
+- The report must be submitted as a pdf.
+The document can be generated in whatever manner the team prefers (LaTeX, Overleaf, Word, Markdown via Pandoc, etc).
 - Include screen captures or tool output as necessary to support your analysis.
+	- Screen captures should not be used for tools that produce plain text output, such information should be presented in code blocks or monospaced text as appropriate.
 - Your report doesn't need to cover every detail of the investigation, but should focus on the timeline of actions that occurred which put company data at risk.
 - Whenever possible, corroborate your findings between different evidence sources.
 For instance, if a file was transferred across the network and executed, you should have evidence from the network capture, event logs, registry and the filesystem.
 - Provide recommendations for network and host signatures that could be implemented to detect malicious activity in the future.
 For example using yara signatures

 ## Evidence
-- All evidence will be found on your assigned server on https://vcsa1.eecs.net/
+- All evidence will be found on your assigned server on <https://vcsa1.eecs.net/>
+	- Evidence is located on the Windows 10 lab machines in `Z:\project_report_writing\`
 - The captured sparse disk images can be browsed with AcessData FTK Imager, and mounted as an additional drive for follow-on analysis with other tools.
 The forensic disk images are the files with the '.ad1' file extension.
-- Memory samples (`.mem`) can be analyzed with volatility or Redline.
+- Memory samples (`.mem`) can be analyzed with `volatility` or Redline.

 ## Scenario